Can a Non-Profit Organization Be Incorporated

 Often the benefits of incorporating outweigh the disadvantages.
 For a nonprofit that expects growth, it's important to get tax exemption in place as soon as you can.

 If you need help with nonprofit incorporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.